GridTools/gt4py/docs/functional/architecture/0013-Scalar_Operators.md

 #### Outside the toolchain

-Since the statement to expression conversion requires considerable effort, it makes sense to skip using iterator IR and generate C++ directly from Python.
-This conversion does not require rewriting statements to expressions, but has other difficulties when bridging the Python syntax to C++.
-The generation, however, can be outsourced to external libraries.
+Since the code generated from scalar operators won't use any GridTools features, the Python to C++ transpilation can happen outside the iterator IR toolchain.
+The transpiled C++ also does not need to be in a functional form, although that's not the only challenge when bridging the Python syntax to C++.

-In this variant, the scalar operator is parsed as regular Python code by any tool that produces regular C or C++ code.
+When bypassing the toolchain, any internal or third party tool can be used to translate Python to C or C++.
 The C++ code, which will be a single function, is simply inserted into the generated GTFN C++ and is called as a regular C++ function.

 ### Options to bypass the toolchain